JJOM007/MA-200-Forest-Fires-California-Forest-Fires/README.md

-# MA-200-Forest-Fires-California-Forest-Fires
+# Forest-Fires-California-Forest-Fires
-(Will begin project Summer'24)
+(Will begin project Soon...)